Working as an Urban & Land Use Planner, NOC 2153

 - Planner, Urban and Regional

 Creating a List of Potential Employers

 You can use directories to produce lists of employers who work in the urban and land use planning sector in British Columbia or Canada.
 Contact them directly to find out if they’re hiring.
-You can photocopy from the print directories at Central Library, or use the online directories from a computer connected to the internet.

 - Architectural Institute of British Columbia directory of firms

 Also available at the Central Library, 720.6 A67a

 Contact information for BC local governments and related agencies